Florida’s Advocate for Long Term Care

 • Medicaid, which covers health care costs for low-income individuals, pays for approximately 60 percent of all long-term care spending.

-• Accounting for about 40 percent of total expenditures on nursing facilities, Medicaid's payments cover the care of more than half of all nursing home residents.
+• Accounting for about 40 percent of total expenditures on nursing centers, Medicaid's payments cover the care of more than half of all nursing home residents.

 • Medicare patients have short rehabilitative stays – 33 days average